Please note that posts on this site may contain affiliate links

 Hold on, because you may find that your interests change over time!

-Especially if you are starting very young, you probably won’t always want to do the same kind of magick for the rest of your life.
+Especially if you start very young, you probably won’t always want to do the same kind of magick for the rest of your life.

-That’s why I recommend dabbling with many forms of magick at first.
+That’s why I recommend dabbling with many forms of magic at first.

 Try a few candle spells, test out chaos magick, see if you like meditating or not.

-When you try out a lot of things, you give yourself the chance to find your real passions.
+When you try many things, you give yourself the chance to find your real passions.

 Passion is essential to creating strong magick!

 This is a skill I recommend that every witch should learn.

 Writing your own spells empowers, and it means you will always be able to have a spell for any obscure situation.